bRanDon-PM007/bRanDon-PM007/README.md

 # Hey, I'm Saurabh

-PM, builder, and MBA candidate at INSEAD.
+Product Manager, builder, and MBA candidate at INSEAD.
 I've spent 5 years shipping AI products at Series-A/B startups — voice agents, computer vision, 3D commerce — and I build side projects to stay sharp on the technical layer underneath.

 Product thinking and hands-on building feed each other.
 This is where I document both.